fauxless/crosscode-ninja-skin-rework/README.md

 # Installation Guide #

-_STEP 0: Make sure you have CrossCode and the DLC installed, of course._
+_STEP 0: Make sure you have CrossCode and the DLC installed!

-**1. First off, clone / download the _.zip_ file from this repository under the 'Release' section.**
+**1. Clone / download the _.zip_ file from this repository under the 'Release' section.**

 **2. Extract the downloaded file to somewhere you can easily access it, such as your desktop.**